Bringing AAUW to Cleveland, Ohio’s East Side

 AAUW HHL is a local group of the national AAUW.
 We are a community of individuals who share your commitment to inclusion and belonging.
 Our priority issues are Removing Bias from Education, Fighting for Fair Pay and Economic Equity, and Advancing Women in Leadership.
 Join AAUW for its advocacy and its community.

-Read all the HHL and AAUW news in the March 2024 Newsletter issue.
-If you missed our recent news, browse the February 2024 Newsletter now.
+Read the April newsletter to find more about the program.
+Read all the HHL and AAUW news in our April 2024 Newsletter.
+If you missed our recent news, browse the March 2024 Newsletter issue now.

 A list of this year’s program is here.
 For a recap of previous programs find a list posted here on the Past Programs and Events page.